mrztti/peerstor/README.md

 TLDR: Peerstor adds authenticity, message integrity, and confidentiality to Peerster by implenting a simplified version of TLS and the [Tor](https://www.torproject.org/) onion routing protocol.

-Provided by the DEDIS lab at EPFL.

-## Run the tests

-To run all our added tests, run `make test_tor`.

 ## Run it

 ### Pre-requisites